samjesus8/CCCU_AdvancedOperatingSystems_Assignment1/report/samuel_jesuthas_assignment1_report.md

 done
 ```

-- Checks if the simulation data file exists for the specified user.
+- Same checks for the simdata as FIFO
 - Reads each line of the file and stores them in an array.
 - Processes each line in reverse order, then processes each byte within each line in reverse order.
-- Outputs the processed byte.
+- Echo the byte out

 ## Admin_Statistics.sh